Grupo Vazol: Communications: Grupo Imagen

 Grupo Imagen Multimedia is a media conglomerate consisting of Excélsior, a national-circulation newspaper; Imagen Radio, a national radio network along with other stations; the Imagen Televisión national network, and Excélsior Televisión, a cable news outlet carried over the air on XHTRES-TDT in Mexico City.
-It also owns Querétaro FC, a first-division Liga MX team, and various websites.

 Healthcare: Grupo Ángeles Servicios de Salud

 GEA began in the hospital industry when it acquired the failing Hospital Humana in 1986.
 Today, it owns Grupo Ángeles Servicios de Salud, which owns and operates the Hospital Ángeles hospital system composed of 28 hospital facilities across Mexico, 10 of which are in the Mexico City area.
 Vázquez Aldir considers the hospitals to be the "jewel in the crown" of the conglomerate.

 Tourism: Grupo Real Turismo

 In 1999, GEA acquired Grupo Real Turismo, which operated the Camino Real Hotels chain, for US$300 million.
 GEA repositioned it to focus on the business traveler market.

 GEA also owns two other hotel concepts: Quinta Real, a luxury hotel system, and Real Inn, a mid-tier hotel catering to business travelers.
 In total, there are 41 hotels with more than 6,800 rooms.

 The tourism unit traded as a public company until delisting itself from the Bolsa Mexicana de Valores in June 2016.